barsoom/devbook/styleguide/README.md

 We may have old code that conflicts with these rules, but we try to follow them for new code, and to update old code as we encounter it.

+We try not to waste space in this guide repeating widely accepted idioms (e.g. 2 space indent in Ruby), but only things we've had trouble with or been undecided on.

 ---
 ### General